chege/pea/SRS.md

   - Outputs: content (and optionally metadata).
   - Errors: not found, ambiguous match.
 - FR-3 List Prompts
-  - Behavior: list prompt names (without `.txt`) in lexicographic order; output is names only in v0 (no metadata or counts).
+  - Behavior: list prompt names (without extension) in lexicographic order; output is names only in v0 (no metadata or counts).
   - Outputs: human-readable list of names, one per line.
   - Errors: IO failures.
 - FR-4 Delete Prompt